-- vii.
-Community Standards Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others or suffer substantial emotional distress.
-For purposes of this definition, (a) course of conduct means two or more acts, including, but not limited to, acts in which the alleged stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property; (b) reasonable person means a reasonable person under similar circumstances and with similar identities to the victim; and (c) substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - d.
 Hearing Officer: The individual responsible for conducting the Hearing under Section XI(D), reaching a decision on responsibility and assigning sanctions, if appropriate.
 The Hearing Officer may be Neumann University's employee or an external contractor.
-The Hearing Officer shall not be the Institution's Title IX Co-Co-Coordinators, nor the Investigator who investigated the matter that is the subject of the Hearing. - e.
+The Hearing Officer shall not be the Institution's Title IX Co-Co-Coordinators, nor the Investigator who investigated the matter that is the subject of the Hearing.

 Informal Resolution Facilitator: The individual responsible for facilitating Informal Resolution, as discussed in Section X(D).
-The Informal Resolution Facilitator may be Neumann University's employee or an external contractor. - f.
+The Informal Resolution Facilitator may be Neumann University's employee or an external contractor.

 Investigator: The individual responsible for conducting the investigation of alleged Title IX Sexual Harassment, as discussed in Section XI(A).
 The Investigator may be Neumann University's employee or an external contractor.
-The Title IX Co-Co-Coordinators may serve as the Investigators. - g.
+The Title IX Co-Co-Coordinators may serve as the Investigators.

 Party or Parties: Party refers to a Complainant or a Respondent.
-Parties refers to Complainant and Respondent collectively. - h.
-Prohibited Conduct: Prohibited Conduct includes Title IX Sexual Harassment and Community Standards Sexual Misconduct. - Respondent: An individual who has been reported to have engaged in any form of Prohibited Conduct or an organization that has been reported to have engaged in Community Standards Sexual Misconduct.
+Parties refers to Complainant and Respondent collectively.

+Prohibited Conduct: Prohibited Conduct includes Title IX Sexual Harassment and Community Standards Sexual Misconduct.

+Respondent: An individual who has been reported to have engaged in any form of Prohibited Conduct or an organization that has been reported to have engaged in Community Standards Sexual Misconduct.

-i.
-Title IX Sexual Harassment
+Title IX Sexual Harassment:

-i.
-Definition: Title IX Sexual Harassment means conduct on the basis of sex that involves an employee of Neumann University conditioning the provision of an aid, benefit, or service of Neumann University on an individual's participation in unwelcome sexual conduct; or an individual engaging in unwelcome conduct determined by a reasonable person to be so severe, pervasive and objectively offensive that it effectively denies a person equal access to Neuman University's education program or activity.
+(a) Definition: Title IX Sexual Harassment means conduct on the basis of sex that involves an employee of Neumann University conditioning the provision of an aid, benefit, or service of Neumann University on an individual's participation in unwelcome sexual conduct; or an individual engaging in unwelcome conduct determined by a reasonable person to be so severe, pervasive and objectively offensive that it effectively denies a person equal access to Neuman University's education program or activity.
 Title IX Sexual Harassment also includes the following: